japoch/sogo/README.md

     docker run --rm -name sogo japoch/sogo:latest

-We provide a full functional setup with Docker-Compose.
+We provide a full functional setup with docker compose.

-    docker-compose up -d
+    docker compose up -d

 Additional you run the compose file as an systemd service.